 The main goal was and is to remove income-based Jobseeker’s Allowance, Housing Benefits, Working Tax Credits, Child Tax Credits, Employment and Support Allowance and Income Support.
-In their place, there would be a single payment, adaptable, universal credit whose aim was to provide more comprehensive cover to more people, in a simpler process. while also encouraging people to get back to work and off benefits, where possible.
+In their place, there would be a single payment.
+Adaptable, universal credit whose aim was to provide more comprehensive coverage to more people, in a simpler process. while also encouraging people to get back to work and off benefits, where possible.

-What Is Being Replaced And Why?
+What Is Universal Credit Replacing And Why?

-Details of how to claim and the initial claim process are available here and should be studied by anyone looking to claim Universal Credit.
-Give them a call if you need anything clarifying.
-Once an online application has been made, the Universal Credit team will assess your application and decide how much you are eligible for in terms of monthly credit allowance.
+Details of how to claim and the initial claim process are available here.
+They should be studied by anyone looking to claim Universal Credit.
+Give the Universal Credit helpline number a call if you need anything clarifying.
+Once an online application has been made.
+The Universal Credit Helpline team will assess your application and decide how much you are eligible for in terms of monthly credit allowance.
 You will also need to accept a ‘Claimant Commitment’ that operates much in the same way as the Job Seekers Allowance system does.

 What If You Are Already Claiming Under The Legacy Benefits System?

-This doesn’t mean that all claimants will have to be switched over by the end of 2016, just that the Universal Credit will be available nationwide by the end of 2016.
+This doesn’t mean that all claimants will have to be switched over by the end of 2016.
+Just that the Universal Credit will be available nationwide by the end of 2016.
 The government’s aim is to have the scheme fully rolled out by 2021.
-If you believe that you could benefit from Universal Credit over your current benefits claims then you can discuss that in person with an advisor at your local Job Centre, or you can speak to one of the team by contacting the Universal Credit Number 0843 455 0035.
+If you believe that you could benefit from Universal Credit over your current benefits claims.
+Then you can discuss that in person with an adviser at your local Job Centre, or you can speak to one of the team by contacting the Contact Universal Credit Number 0843 455 0035.

-Essentially it will work out as a smaller, more frequent payment that will eventually be rolled into the full Universal Credit pay out as current claimants get used to the new system.
+Essentially it will work out as a smaller, more frequent payment.
+That will eventually be rolled into the full Universal Credit payout.
+As current claimants get used to the new system.
 As with all benefits systems, each application for PBS will be considered on its own merits.
-You new Universal Credit payment is paid every calendar month, this leaves you crossing over from a fortnightly payment to monthly.
+Your new Universal Credit payment.
+Is paid every calendar month, this leaves you crossing over from a fortnightly payment to monthly.
 So to help you fund this transition you can apply for an interest-free loan, call the budgeting loan number on 0843 455 0031.

 What To Do Now?

-If you are a current claimant of the legacy benefits system then you can continue as you are and wait for information on proposed moves through to the new system.
-If you would like to enquire about moving sooner you can contact the Universal Credit on 0843 455 0035 or the national team on the numbers available below.
+If you are a current claimant of the legacy benefits system.
+Then you can continue as you are and wait for information on proposed moves through to the new system.
+If you would like to inquire about moving sooner you can contact the Contact Universal Credit on 0843 455 0035 or the national team on the numbers available below.
 Making a Universal Credit claim for the first time?